Report says Trump demanded top-secret clearance for Kushner

-The New York Times reports that President Donald Trump last year ordered officials to grant a top-secret security clearance to his son-in-law, Jared Kushner.
+President Donald Trump last year ordered officials to grant top-secret security clearance to his son-in-law and senior adviser Jared Kushner, according to a report published Thursday by The New York Times.

 Continue Reading Below

-Kushner was granted a security clearance last May after a lengthy background check.
+Kushner was granted the high-level clearance last May after a lengthy background check.

-The Times, citing anonymous sources, says Trump demanded Kushner's clearance despite the concerns of intelligence officials, then-Chief of Staff John Kelly and then-White House counsel Don McGahn.
+The Times, citing anonymous sources, said Trump demanded Kushner's clearance despite the concerns of intelligence officials, then-Chief of Staff John Kelly and then-White House counsel Don McGahn.

+The newspaper said Kelly wrote in an internal memo that he had been "ordered" to give top-secret clearance to Kushner.
+McGahn wrote a memo in which he advised against such clearance.

-Peter Mirijanian, a spokesman for Kushner lawyer Abbe Lowell, responded Thursday to the Times story with a statement, saying, "In 2018, White House and security clearance officials affirmed that Mr. Kushner's security clearance was handled in the regular process with no pressure from anyone."
+Peter Mirijanian, a spokesman for Kushner lawyer Abbe Lowell, responded Thursday to the Times story with a statement, saying: "In 2018, White House and security clearance officials affirmed that Mr. Kushner's security clearance was handled in the regular process with no pressure from anyone.
+That was conveyed to the media at the time, and new stories, if accurate, do not change what was affirmed at the time."

 White House Press Secretary Sarah Sanders declined to comment on the Times story.